M2vH/favicon/index.md

 ## Add it as an internal '\<svg>'-tag

 The SVG displayed below shows an inline svg with style-tags inline the svg tags.
-We link the font of "M2vH" with a path which is relative to the root of this site.
+We link the font of "Clan-Tag" with a path which is relative to the root of this site.
 The other typo is the Open Font 'Roboto Condensed'.

 	/* path/to/font */
 	src: url("assets/fonts/batmfafont.ttf") format("truetype");